-“Slavery, History, and Memory in Brazilian Museums,” Transforming Public History from Charleston to the Atlantic World, College of Charleston, Charleston, South Carolina, June 15-17, 2017.
+“Slavery, History, and Memory in Brazil,” Transforming Public History from Charleston to the Atlantic World, College of Charleston, Charleston, South Carolina, June 15-17, 2017.

 “Rebellious Enslaved Mothers: Infanticide in Nineteenth-Century Southern Brazil,” Seventeenth Berkshire Conference on the History of Women, Genders, and Sexualities, Hofstra University, Hempstead, NY, June 1 –4, 2017.